All Events

 - E-Bikers must have a bike bell to use when approaching other bikers and runners and only overtake when it is safe to do so.

-- E-Bike riders cannot start on the course before 8:30am.
+- Recreational E-Bike riders cannot start on the course before 8:30am.

 - E-Bikes must be up to the recommended bike check standard.